New Orleans Regional Transit Authority: Post-disaster recovery

-New Links Bus Routes
+New Links bus routes

-In September of 2022, the New Orleans Regional Transit Authority announced that they would be almost entirely changing the lines, names, and wait times for the authority starting on September 25, 2022.
-The changes were made after a survey was conducted containing 3,000 people saying that the old lines had been outdated, and were not convenient for everyday use.
+On September 25, 2022, NORTA launched a bus network redesign.
+The changes were made after a survey was conducted containing 3,000 people saying that the old lines had been outdated and were not convenient for everyday use.
 For 4 days after the new routes started, RTA offered free boarding on all buses, streetcars, and the Algiers Point Ferry.

-The changes were part of the New Links Network, a project designed to upgrade the transit authority to service the people of New Orleans.

-Upgrades from the previous lines include more access to jobs and landmarks, reduced wait times, longer service times, and faster transfers/connections.
+The changes were part of the New Links network, a project designed to upgrade the transit authority to service the people of New Orleans.
+Upgrades aimed to improve access to jobs and landmarks, reduce wait times, extend service hours, and speed up transfers/connections.
+No changes were made to the streetcars or ferries.